WEEKLY BULLETIN

 Bits & Bobs -

-Jay's email: From time to time, scammers create a fraudulent email address similar to Jay's and send out "phishing emails" that impersonate Jay and ask people to reply to the email.
+Jay's email and texts: From time to time, scammers create a fraudulent email address similar to Jay's and send out "phishing emails" and texts that impersonate Jay and ask people to reply to the email.
 Please do not respond.
 I have two email addresses: [email protected] and [email protected].
 If you receive an email asking for a favor, or if the tone strikes you as a bit strange, please check the email address of the sender.
 And please know that I will not ask for favors, gift vouchers, or money via email.
 If you are in the slightest doubt, please do not respond to the email and call the office instead.

 Monday Meditation at 6pm in the sanctuary.
 A snippet of scripture and a bit of music lead into 20 minutes of silent prayer.